tr535/team-task-management-system/README.md

 ## Business Logic

 Managers can create, edit, and delete unassigned tasks, while employees can claim available tasks and update their progress.
+Tasks move through a defined workflow from **New** to **In Progress** and finally **Completed**.
+Once completed, tasks become locked to preserve data integrity.

-Each team operates independently, ensuring that users only access tasks belonging to their own team.
+Each team operates independently, ensuring that users can only access tasks associated with their own team, even if they attempt to manipulate URLs or requests manually.